 But others highlighted the flip-side of the new year resolution machine:

-‘I always am shocked at how many people are at my swimming pool and at the yoga classes, it is at least 5 times more busy.
+‘I always am shocked at how many people are at my swimming pool and at the yoga classes, it is at least 5 times busier.
 And I know that by March it all dies down again.’